th3nu11/liquibase-demo/README.md

 docker run -it --network=liquibase-demo-network --rm --name=liquibase -v `pwd`/liquibase.properties:/liquibase/liquibase.properties -v `pwd`/changelog:/liquibase/changelog liquibase/liquibase bash
 ```

-## Example 1 - Create table and rollback it
+## Example 1 - Create table and roll back it

 This example shows how to create a table with 4 columns and a constraint for the primary key using the xml format.
 Liquibase will convert the xml file into SQL and execute it on the database.